Mike Seidel: The Weather Channel

 While reporting from North Carolina during Hurricane Florence in 2018, Seidel received some media attention after a video was published showing him bracing his feet against the wind while two men casually walked by in the background.
 Observers on Twitter and some comedic news headlines suggested that Seidel was exaggerating the severity of the winds.
-In response, The Weather Channel stated, "It’s important to note that the two individuals in the background are walking on concrete, and Mike Seidel is trying to maintain his footing on wet grass, after reporting on-air until 1:00 a.m.
+In response, The Weather Channel stated, "It's important to note that the two individuals in the background are walking on concrete, and Mike Seidel is trying to maintain his footing on wet grass, after reporting on-air until 1:00 a.m.
 ET this morning and is undoubtedly exhausted."

+Seidel was laid off on April 29, 2024, as part of broader cuts by the channel's parent company.
+In August 2024, Seidel moved to Fox Weather, debuting during coverage of Hurricane Debby.

 Personal life

-Seidel was born in 1956 in Salisbury, Maryland, the son of Marilyn "Lynn" (née Cahall), a nurse, and Samuel W. Seidel, an insurance executive.
+Seidel was born in Salisbury, Maryland, the son of Marilyn "Lynn" (née Cahall), a nurse, and Samuel W. Seidel, an insurance executive.
 Seidel has been married to Christine Schroder since 1994.
+They have two children.